geoffdutton/email-amender/README.md

 ## Development
 Just run `yarn`, and then run `yarn test` to see if everything is working right.

+To try to solve the failing tests, use `yarn test:failing` to check your work.

 ## Credits
 - Jaideep Srivastava ([@jaideepsrivastava](https://github.com/jaideepsrivastava))